wilzbach/docs.asyncy.com/storyscript/README.md

-str split by: '.'  # returns an array by splitting the string with the delimiter str uppercase  # returns a string where all characters are upper cased str lowercase  # returns a string where all characters are lower cased str capitalize  # return a string where each word is capitalized 'foo bar' becomes 'Foo Bar'
+str split by: '.'  # returns an array by splitting the string with the delimiter str uppercase  # returns a string where all characters are upper cased str lowercase  # returns a string where all characters are lower cased str capitalize  # returns a string where the first letter of each word is capitalized (eg: 'jane smith' becomes 'Jane Smith')

 # Numbers
 num = 10